NaziaUrmi/Learning/README.md

 The repository creation page will appear.
 Choose a cool name for your first repository and put a small description before clicking on the “Create repository” button.

-Repository creation menu
-Well done!
 Your first GitHub repository is created.
 If you want to see all your repositories, you need to click on your profile picture in the menu bar then on “Your repositories”.

 Submenu with “Your repositories” entry

-A local version of your project:
+##### A local version of your project:

 Your first mission is to get a copy of the repository on your computer.
 To do that, you need to “clone” the repository.
 On the repository page, you need to get the “HTTPS” address.